-(Author's note: This post is a golden oldie -- or moldy oldie, depending on your perspective -- circa 2006.
-If you happen to stumble upon this 10 years or more after its original publication, it will give you an idea of how the PR blogging universe has evolved, and exploded, since this time.)
+(Author's note: This blog post is a golden oldie -- or moldy oldie, depending on your perspective -- circa 2006.
+If you happen to stumble upon this post 15 years or more after its original publication, it will give you an idea of how PR blogs have evolved, and exploded, since this time.)

 In response to my reference to Steve Rubel as "the leading PR authority among bloggers, according to Technorati and just about any other quantifiable measure,"Usher Lieberman has suggested that I have confused "leading" with "loudest."